ADVANTICS/documentation/products/shared-charge-controllers/charger-can-interfaces/can_v2.md

 #### Maximum_Current { #Precharge-Maximum_Current }

-Maximum current allowed by the vehicle (shouldn&#x27;t be more than 2A).
+Maximum current allowed by the vehicle (shouldn't be more than 2A).

 Will be set back to 0 at the end of the precharge procedure.